Lakers Creating Own Version Of GSW’s ‘Death Lineup’ With LeBron James, Kuzma, Ingram, Hart, And Ball

-The Los Angeles Lakers became the biggest winner of the 2018 NBA free agency when they succeeded to sign LeBron James.
+The Los Angeles Lakers became the biggest winner of the 2018 NBA free agency when they succeeded in signing LeBron James.
 Unfortunately, the Lakers failed to give James another superstar that could help him carry the team next season.
 Paul George decided to re-sign with the Oklahoma City Thunder, while the San Antonio Spurs ended up trading Kawhi Leonard to the Toronto Raptors.

 Aside from the players they signed in free agency, the Lakers will be entering the 2018-19 NBA season mostly consisting of young players.
 This is definitely a very different scene for LeBron James, who spent the last eight seasons playing alongside other NBA superstars like Dwyane Wade, Chris Bosh, Kyrie Irving, and Kevin Love.
 However, there is something to look forward to James’ new supporting cast.